TrDA-hab/Projects/Stepper motor/README.md

 ## 0. About using stepper motors.
-- You can only use unipolar(!) stepper motors using this instruction.
+- You can only use bipolar(!) stepper motor using this instruction (unipolar stepper motor not supported).
 - [More information about Shutters](https://tasmota.github.io/docs/Blinds-and-Shutters)
 - [More information on commands for Shutters](https://tasmota.github.io/docs/Commands/#shutters)
 - Now it is highly recommended to use stepper motor driver TMC2208 instead of А4988/DRV8825 (!).